andrew-disario/docker-database/README.md

 <p align="center">
 <img src="https://github.com/andrew-disario/docker-database/blob/main/docker_mysqlworkbench_logos.png?raw=true" height="75%" width="75%" alt="docker_mysqlworkbench"/>
 <br />
-In this project, we set up and run a database using Docker and MySQL Workbench.
+In this project, we set up and run a MySQL database using Docker and MySQL Workbench.
 Docker is an open platform for developing, shipping, and running applications.
 MySQL Workbench is a unified visual tool for database architects, developers, and DBAs that provides data modeling, SQL development, and comprehensive administration tools for server configuration, user administration, backup, and much more.
 <h2>Part 1 - Set Up Docker</h2>

 <b> Download and Install Docker </b>